KaiserSoft/DNSmadeEasy_Client/README.md

 Requirements
 ============
-* PHP 5 or later.
-Tested with PHP 5.6 on FreeBSD, Linux and under XAMPP on Windows 10
+* Tested with PHP 5.6 on FreeBSD, Linux and on Windows 10 with [XAMPP 5.6](https://www.apachefriends.org/index.html)
+* PHP 5 CLI
 * php-filter module
 * php-curl module